rdeneau/formation-fsharp/en/fsharp-training-10-types-addendum.md

 // val tap : f:('a -> unit) -> items:'b -> 'b when 'b :> seq<'a>
 ```

-💡 What about making code easier to read with a flexible type?
+💡 What about making the code easier to read with a flexible type?

 ```fsharp
 let tap f (items: #seq<_>) =